The Real Poop

 They're in charge of making sure the cameras work, are top notch, and can handle whatever special effects the director throws their way.
 They're also the guys and gals to blame for making it impossible to tell what's happening during the action scenes in the Transformers movies.

-Along with the writer and the director, the Cinematographerhas massive input on what the final result will be when making a movie.
+Along with the writer and the director, the cinematographer has massive input on what the final result will be when making a movie.
 But don't get too power-happy just yet.
 DPs fight tooth and claw for jobs in their field.
-There are fewer and fewer movies being made every year and the handful of big name DPs seem to get hired onto all of the major ones.
-Everyone else fights with each other for what’s left, like the contestants at a Biggest Loser wrap party.
+They also only get paid about a tenth of what the director makes, coming in at a median annual salary of about $49,000 per year (source).

 Then there are television programs.
 There's a good amount of work to be found in television, but only the DPs on the very first episode of a show get to make any creative decisions.
 As a result, DPs on television shows get about as much respect as the school lunch lady.
 And we're not even talking about pizza day.

 And they have a team of other technical geeks that they have to manage.
 As head of the lighting and camera departments, they're on the front lines.
-If a Director is a General, then a DP is the Colonel out there in the field making decisions that affect all the grunts.
+If a director is like a general, then a DP is the colonel, out there in the field making decisions that affect all the grunts.

-It’s no wonder that education is paramount.
-Most successful DPs graduated from top film schools.
-Not only do they have that nifty little piece of paper (known as a "degree" in professional circles), but they also usually apprentice for a few years with a working DP.
+With all that responsibility, it's no wonder that education is paramount for cinematographers.
+Most successful DPs graduate from top film schools.
+Not only do they need that nifty little piece of paper (known as a "degree" in professional circles), they also usually apprentice for a few years with a working DP.

 Many start off with other jobs in a similar vein, as a lighting tech or camera operator, before moving up.
 Regardless, they have to pay their dues.